Stay Hungry (album)

-Stay Hungry is the third studio album by American heavy metal band Twisted Sister.
-Released on May 10, 1984, the album includes the band's two most well-known songs, "We're Not Gonna Take It" and "I Wanna Rock".
-According to RIAA certification, Stay Hungry is the band's most successful album by far and the only certified platinum.
-Eventually the album gained multi-platinum status with U.S. sales of more than 3,000,000 copies by 1995.
+Stay Hungry is the third studio album by American heavy metal band Twisted Sister, released on May 10, 1984, by Atlantic Records.
+It contains the band's two signature songs, "We're Not Gonna Take It" and "I Wanna Rock", both of which remain a staple of '80s glam metal.
+According to RIAA, Stay Hungry is the band's most successful release by far and their only platinum album.
+Eventually, the album achieved multi-platinum status in the U.S. with sales of more than 3 million copies by 1995.